-General: In line with the guidelines adopted by the Equal Employment Opportunity Commission regarding sexual harassment, it is the guideline of the City to provide a work environment that is free from sexual harassment and which forbids sexually harassing conduct by any employee directed toward another employee.
+General: In line with the guidelines adopted by the Equal Employment Opportunity Commission and applicable state and federal law regarding sexual harassment, it is the guideline of the City to provide a work environment that is free from sexual harassment and which forbids sexually harassing conduct by any employee or elected or appointed official directed toward another employee or elected or appointed official.

-In addition, it is the City's position that every employee has the right to work in an environment free of not only sexual harassment but offensive or derogatory activities, whether explicit or implicit, that are directed at an individual or class of individuals based upon race, color, sex, religion, national origin, sexual orientation, accent or speech pattern or disability, whether physical or mental.
+In addition, it is the City's position that every employee and elected or appointed official has the right to work in an environment free of not only sexual harassment but offensive or derogatory activities, whether explicit or implicit, that are directed at an individual or class of individuals based upon race, color, sex, religion, national origin, sexual orientation, gender identity, age 40 and older, genetic information, family health history, or speech pattern or disability, whether physical or mental.

-Further, as stated in the Introduction to the Employee Handbook, City employees have a responsibility to maintain high standards of honesty, integrity and conduct in the delivery of City services and to maintain the confidence of the public.
+Further, as stated in the Introduction to the Employee Guidelines, City employees have a responsibility to maintain high standards of honesty, integrity and conduct in the delivery of City services and to maintain the confidence of the public.
 Harassment is a form of employee misconduct that undermines the integrity of the work environment, violates federal and state law and subjects the City to legal exposure.
 Employees engaging in such conduct shall be subject to disciplinary action up to and including termination.
+Elected or appointed officials engaging in such conduct shall be subject to appropriate remedies as determined by the City Council, subject only to any constitutional or other legal limitations